theself-am/calendar/README.md

 # Project Setup Instructions

 This guide will help you set up your environment to synchronize Trello tasks with Google Calendar using a Python script.
 Before you begin, ensure you have minimal Python experience and understand what API keys are and how they are used.
+If you have any questions or ideas about product development, reach out to me in the issues section.

 ## Setup Instructions